A previous post on GW was done in 2005. This is the first of two new posts on Global Warming.

 I have done some calculations on just how significant is the carbon that is added anthropomorphically to the atmosphere each year.

-The total carbon in the atmosphere could be obtained by the formula:mass of atmosphere * proportion of carbon in 1 Kg air.
+The total mass of carbon dioxide in the atmosphere could be obtained by the formula: mass of atmosphere * proportion by mass of carbon dioxide in 1 Kg air.

-In other words, it would take about 100 years at current carbon usage levels to double the carbon dioxide concentration in the atmosphere.
+In other words, if fossil fuel were the only input, it would take about 100 years at current carbon usage levels to double the carbon dioxide concentration in the atmosphere